by Maddy Goodhart on March 7, 2017

 Posted in: Music

 Hey radioheads!
-Starting this week we are going to be making weekly posts telling you about our station’s adds.
+This week we wanted to teach you a little bit about what adds are in the world of college radio.
 Each week we submit WRMC’s charts and adds to CMJ (or whichever reporting service will soon replace them) so that record labels and promoters can see what new music our station is digging.
 Adds serve as a starting point for a record, and as a way for music directors to predict what will do well at a station.
 We hope you guys enjoy these records as much as we do!

 Maddy and Jeff